WaylandM/aspi/doc/gui.md

 Benjamini, Y., Hochberg, Y. (1995) Controlling the false discovery rate: a practical and powerful approach to multiple testing.
 Journal of the Royal Statistical Society B 57: 289-300.

 ####2.2.2 Familywise error rate (FWER)
+The FWER is the probability of a single false positive among a collection (family) of hypothesis tests.
+Holm's procedure is used to control the FWER.

+Reference:
+Holm, S. (1979) A simple sequentially rejective multiple test procedure.
+Scandinavian Journal of Statistics 6, 65–70

 ##3.
 Results Summary